erincatto/box2c/docs/dynamics.md

 - You can optionally enable/disable collision between shapes on bodies connected by a joint.

 Sometimes you might need to change collision filtering after a shape has already been created.
-You can get and set the b2Filter structure on an existing shape using b2Shape::GetFilterData and b2Shape::SetFilterData.
-Note that changing the filter data will not add or remove contacts until the next time step (see the b2WorldId).
+You can get and set the `b2Filter` structure on an existing shape using `b2Shape_GetFilter()` and `b2Shape_SetFilter()`.
+Note that changing the filter is expensive because it causes contacts to be destroyed.

 ### Chain Shapes
-The chain shape provides an efficient way to connect many segments together to construct your static game worlds.
+The chain shape provides an efficient way to connect many line segments together to construct your static game worlds.
 Chain shapes automatically eliminate ghost collisions and provide one-sided collision.